top of page

 Girls on Country is a participant-led ecosystem combining creative practice, structured facilitation, and real-world pathways for expression and economic participation.

-Girls on Country: Creative Leadership Program
+Creative Leadership Program

 Outcomes: